kehinde-ezekiel/su21-reu-362/project/index.md

       However, if the data is publicly available you program must contain a download function instead that you customize.
       Write it using pythons `request`.
 You will get point deductions if you check-in data sets that are large and do not use the download function.
-## 2.1.
-GitHub Actions

-When going to GitHub Actions you will see a report is autmatically generated with some help on improving your markdown.
-We will not review any document that does not pass this check.

-## 2.2.
-PAst Copy from Word or other Editors is a Disaster!

-We recommend that you sue a proper that is integrated with GitHub or you use the commandline tools.
-We may include comments into your document that you will have to fix, If you juys past copy you will

-1. Not learn how to use GitHub properly and we deduct points
-2. Overwrite our coments that you than may miss and may result in point deductions as you have not addressed them.

-## 2.3.
-Report or Project

-You have two choices for the final project.

-1. Project, That is a final report that includes code.
-2. Report, that is a final project without code.

-YOu will be including the type of the project as a prefix to your title, as well as in the Type tag at the beginning of your project.

 ## 3. Using Images
 - [ ] Place a cool image into projects images in my directory